 Even in a country filled with gorgeous views, Glymur stands out as something special, with water cascading down a drop of 198 metres.

 If you’re looking to travel a little beyond Reykjavík and explore the island, then this is a perfect place to start.
 Being a little outside the city means that you get to spend more time taking in the inspiring scenery of the country.
 Our Glymur Waterfall Hike Tour will bring you to the summit and back safely, with helpful guides, equipment and local knowledge.

-Only taking around 3 – 3 1/2 hours to hike depending on the pace you would like to take, the hike is a perfect day out away from the tourist destinations of the city.
+The hike to the summit only takes around 3 – 3 1/2 hours, depending on the pace you would like to take.
+It’s a perfect day trip outside of the main city.
 As well as the satisfaction of reaching the top, your adventurous side will be well and truly fulfilled after walking through a lava cave, rocky roads, and a river crossing.